Glass: History

 Throughout the 20th century, new mass production techniques led to the widespread availability of glass in much larger amounts, making it practical as a building material and enabling new applications of glass.
-In the 1920s a mould-etch process was developed, in which art was etched directly into the mould so that each cast piece emerged from the mould with the image already on the surface of the glass.
+In the 1920s, a mould-etch process was developed, in which art was etched directly into the mould so that each cast piece emerged from the mould with the image already on the surface of the glass.
 This reduced manufacturing costs and, combined with a wider use of coloured glass, led to cheap glassware in the 1930s, which later became known as Depression glass.
-In the 1950s, Pilkington Bros., England, developed the float glass process, producing high-quality distortion-free flat sheets of glass by floating on molten tin.
+In the 1950s, Pilkington Bros. in England developed the float glass process, producing high-quality distortion-free flat sheets of glass by floating on molten tin.
 Modern multi-story buildings are frequently constructed with curtain walls made almost entirely of glass.
 Laminated glass has been widely applied to vehicles for windscreens.
 Optical glass for spectacles has been used since the Middle Ages.
 The production of lenses has become increasingly proficient, aiding astronomers as well as having other applications in medicine and science.
 Glass is also employed as the aperture cover in many solar energy collectors.

 In the 21st century, glass manufacturers have developed different brands of chemically strengthened glass for widespread application in touchscreens for smartphones, tablet computers, and many other types of information appliances.
 These include Gorilla Glass, developed and manufactured by Corning, AGC Inc.'s Dragontrail and Schott AG's Xensation.